 15% – Risk Analysis

-Conducts risk analysis and establishes policies and procedures that minimize contractual and financial risk to company.
+Conduct risk analysis and establish policies and procedures that minimize contractual and financial risk to company.

-Establishes and maintains company policy and procedures to minimize contractual and financial risk following all State and DFAR requirements
+Establish and maintain company policy and procedures to minimize contractual and financial risk following all State and Federal requirements.

-Maintains current knowledge of relevant contractual procedures and practices
+Maintain current knowledge of relevant contactual procedures and practices

 Support strategic planning, business development, contractor teaming, proposal development, pricing, contract administration and program management.